iamashishdutta/mongoose-comment-manager/README.md

 ---

-# mongoose-user-manager 📖
+# user-mongoose-crud 📖

 ## Overview
-The `mongoose-user-manager` package is designed to manage user data in MongoDB using Mongoose.
+The `user-mongoose-crud` package is designed to manage user data in MongoDB using Mongoose.
 It supports dynamic table names, allowing you to create, read, update, delete, deactivate, and reactivate user records efficiently.
 This module provides flexibility for handling user records in different collections.

 ## Peer Dependencies 📦
-To use the `mongoose-user-manager`, you'll need to install the following peer dependency:
+To use the `user-mongoose-crud`, you'll need to install the following peer dependency:
 - `mongoose`: A popular ODM (Object Document Mapper) for MongoDB.

 Install it using the following command: